 3) Act quickly to hire top sales reps

 Like it or not, the market for talent is very competitive, especially in high-growth areas like SaaS.
 Too many companies operate as if they are in an employer's market when the opposite is actually true.
 Talented sales people have a lot of options open to them when they're looking for a new role.
 If you have identified someone who can help your company, move quickly toward an offer or risk losing that person to a competitor.

 4) Focus on the near term for sales success

 You're hiring for an immediate need, so screen for and hire the skills that are going to be the most useful over the next 3-6 months.
 Don't get hung up on whether a candidate has what it takes to transition into a hypothetical role that might materialize in another year or two.
 Face those decisions if and when they come.
 For now, optimize for the KPIs this hire will be responsible for delivering on day one.

-5) Weed out obvious red flags, but be wary of getting oversold
+5) Weed out obvious sales rep red flags

 Candidates should be doing basic research on your company and market position and any shared connections.
 After all, you'll be expecting them to do exactly the same thing, many times over every day on the job.
 Don't hire candidates who ask basic questions that could be easily answered by Siri.
 On the other hand, some sales people can convince you (and themselves) that they're the right fit for a role when in fact they're not.
 Look out for feigned enthusiasm.

 Looking to hire a salesperson?
 CloserIQ can help.

 Stay tuned for more of the latest in outbound sales best practices and methods.